Alejandra Bogue: Early life

-She was born on May 16, 1965, in Mexico City, Mexico.
-From her childhood, Bogue claims to have defined her feminine identity.
+Bogue was born on May 16, 1965, in Mexico City, Mexico.
+She claims to have been aware of her feminine identity since childhood.
 She was raised by her mother and her grandmother and she attended Colegio del Tepeyac, a boys' school in Mexico City.
-It was precisely during the performance of a school play that Bogue was able to interpret a female character for the first time, which affirmed her artistic vocation and her gender identity.
+During the performance of a school play, Bogue was able to portray a female character for the first time, which affirmed her artistic vocation and her gender identity.
 Later, she studied at the Liceo de México and at Colegio Decroly.

 In the early 1980s, Bogue began to participate in shows where she performed impersonations of figures such as Annie Lennox, Nina Hagen, Cyndi Lauper and Madonna.
-At that time, Bogue meets Mónica Alejandra Naná, a transgender woman, who serves as her mentor.
+At that time, Bogue met Mónica Alejandra Naná, a transgender woman, who served as her mentor.
 In 1984 she began working in drag shows at the Le Baron nightclub, in the south of Mexico City.
 In 1985, Bogue participated in the contest Valores Juveniles del Travestismo, obtaining first place.
 In that same year, Bogue moved to Acapulco where she was part of the drag show that was represented at the Gallery nightclub.
 It was around this time that she began her transition to become Alejandra.
 In 1988, she returned to Mexico City, joining the Kitsch Company, a theatrical company that presented cabaret shows in the famous nightclub known as 9, located in the Zona Rosa of Mexico City.

 Bogue continued with her facet as a model and came to pose for the lens of photographers such as Adolfo Pérez Butrón and Armando Cristeto.
 In that facet of her career, Bogue appeared in the Mexican versions of Vogue and Elle.